Gary J. Shapiro: Awards and recognition

-On February of 2025, the Royal Order of Francis I officially knighted Shapiro through Investiture.
+In February 2025, the Royal Order of Francis I officially knighted Shapiro through Investiture.
 In 2021, Shapiro received the Légion d'Honneur (Legion of Honor) at the Rank of Chevalier by President Emmanuel Macron, recognizing his service in spearheading the transition to a technology-forward society and organizing CES.
 Shapiro testified on a Senate Commerce, Science & Transportation Committee hearing on the risks to innovation caused by over-regulation.
 He was named a "Tech Titan" by Washingtonian magazine in 2018, 2019, 2021, 2023, and 2024.
 Every year since 2015, The Hill has named Shapiro “one of the most influential lobbyists” in Washington, D.C.
 In 2015, Shapiro was named one of DC Inno's 50 on Fire of DC Government and Advocacy.
 Shapiro was inducted into the Academy of Digital Television Pioneers and in 2003 received its highest award as the industry leader most influential in advancing HDTV.
 In 2004, the Anti-Defamation League honored Shapiro with its American Heritage Award at its annual dinner in recognition of his "long commitment to the humanitarian goals of civil rights and justice."

 Shapiro sits on the boards of the Northern Virginia Technology Council, the Focused Ultrasound Foundation, and the CEO Forum Digital Board.
 Shapiro sat on the State Department's Advisory Committee on International Communications and Information Policy, the No Labels Executive Council, the USO of Metropolitan Washington-Baltimore Board of Directors and the American Enterprise Institute Global Internet Strategy Advisory Board.
 He served on the Economic Club of Washington, and the Commonwealth of Virginia's Commission on Information Technology.